peter1591/hearthstone-ai/README.md

 2. AlphaGo uses Monte Carlo tree search.
 3. I don't know Monte Carlo tree search.
 4. I want to learn Monte Carlo tree search.
 5. I want to try it out for a game.
-A card game is chosen: HearthStone.
+6. The card game is chosen: HearthStone.
-6. This project is what I got.
+7. This project is what I have so far.

 ## Components